-Training isn’t terribly critical initially as most public investigations will begin with some very basic training, but sometimes parts of that training is too little too late.
-Since we’re here let’s cover training.
+Training isn’t terribly critical initially as most public investigations will begin with some very basic training, but sometimes parts of that training are too little too late.
+Because we’re here, let’s cover training.
 By reading this you will be ahead of the curve over those others who just buy a ticket and show up.
 There are really a few basic things anyone needs to do to be successful during an investigation.

 You wouldn’t wear crazy yet stylish heels on a long hike, or shorts to a fancy dinner party.

 Ghost investigations are the same way.
 I’ve investigated posh upscale locations, and I’ve investigated dilapidated factories covered in dust, grime, and refuse.
 I’ve investigated freezing buildings and sweltering buildings.
 Learn a little bit about your venue and know what to expect and dress appropriately.
 Is the venue heated or cooled?
 Is it nice or filthy?
 A lot of investigating involves moving around.
 Dress for comfort.
 Nothing will ruin an investigation faster than stylish, but uncomfortable shoes or other clothing items designed more for appearance than comfort.

 Along with this avoid noisy jewelry or clothing that will clatter, or otherwise contaminate

 an audio recording.
 Keep in mind a lot of investigations (most all of them) take place in the dark.
 Sequins, excessive jewelry, or anything else that can catch and reflect light may give false evidence.
 One investigator put duct tape on the back of her phone because the reflection off of the case made what appeared to be orbs if it caught any stray light.